 You see, governments rarely determine if the drug control policies they create actually work and are effective in ensuring access while also preventing abuse.
 But with your help, we can change that and improve the lives of millions of people.

-The Center for Effective Regulatory Policy and Safe Access (CERPSA) is a nonprofit research organization that wants to eliminate the unnecessary pain and suffering caused by well-intentioned, but ineffective drug control policies.
-We take a science-based approach to research, public education and outreach.
-In some way we are like a government drug policy watchdog that focuses on drug control policies so that they can become more effective at ensuring access to those in need while also recognizing the need to prevent abuse and intrusion of the illegal market.
+The Center for Effective Regulatory Policy and Safe Access (CERPSA) is a nonprofit organization that wants to improve the treatment of pain and eliminate unnecessary pain and suffering caused by well-intentioned, but ineffective drug control policies.
+We take a science-based approach to research, public education and outreach and have recently redirected our efforts to the development of a podcast given the impact of the pandemic on the organization and its staff who are currently all volunteers.

 Colorado is already a world leader in drug policy innovation, we can also become a world leader in drug control regulation that would benefit the state, the nation, and the entire world.